justin-sadakhom/viper-io/README.md

-Credit for the NEAT code goes to "Hydrozoa".
+Credit for the NEAT algorithm code goes to "Hydrozoa".
-Check out this person's repository here: https://github.com/hydrozoa-yt/hydroneat
+Check out their repository here: https://github.com/hydrozoa-yt/hydroneat

-TO-DO: Remove the excessive comments.